-We offered three types of warrants in our January 2009 underwritten public offering offered pursuant to this prospectus: (i) warrants to purchase 1,235,000 shares of our common stock at an exercise price of \$2.00 per share, including 135,000 of which were issued pursuant to the underwriter's overallotment option; (ii) warrants to purchase 1,235,000 shares of our common stock at an exercise price of \$3.00 per share, including 135,000 of which were issued pursuant to the underwriter's over-allotment option; and (ii) warrants to purchase 1,235,000 shares of our common stock at an exercise price of \$4.00 per share, including 135,000 of which were issued pursuant to the underwriter's over-allotment option.
+We offered three types of warrants in our January 2009 underwritten public offering offered pursuant to this prospectus: (i) warrants to purchase 1,235,000 shares of our common stock at an exercise price of \$2.00 per share (the "\$2 Warrants"), including 135,000 of which were issued pursuant to the underwriter's over-allotment option (which were all exercised and/or expired in March 2010); (ii) warrants to purchase 1,235,000 shares of our common stock at an exercise price of \$3.00 per share (the "\$3 Warrants"), including 135,000 of which were issued pursuant to the underwriter's over-allotment option; and (ii) warrants to purchase 1,235,000 shares of our common stock at an exercise price of \$4.00 per share (the "\$4 Warrants"), including 135,000 of which were issued pursuant to the underwriter's over-allotment option.
 We refer to the three types of warrants, collectively, as the warrants.
-The warrants were issued in registered form under a warrant agency agreement between Corporate Stock Transfer, Inc., as warrant agency agreement, which has been filed as an exhibit to the registration statement of which this prospectus is a part, for a complete description of the terms and conditions applicable to the warrants.
+The warrants were issued in registered form under a warrant agency agreement between Corporate Stock Transfer, Inc., as warrant agent, and us.
+Each type of warrant issued pursuant to this offering is an exhibit to the warrant agency agreement.
+You should review a copy of the warrant agency agreement, which has been filed as an exhibit to the registration statement of which this prospectus is a part, for a complete description of the terms and conditions applicable to the warrants.
 The following is a brief summary of the warrants and is subject in all respects to the provisions contained in the actual warrants.

 Each warrant represents the right to purchase 0.5 additional shares of our common stock at an exercise price equal to either \$2.00, \$3.00, or \$4.00, subject to adjustment as described below, and depending on the particular warrant.
-Each warrant may be exercised on or after the applicable closing date of the January 2009 underwritten public offering through and including the 18-month anniversary of the first closing date.
+Each warrant that has not otherwise been exercised or terminated may be exercised on or after the applicable closing date of the January 2009 underwritten public offering through and including the 18-month anniversary of the first closing date.
 The warrants may be exercised by surrendering to the warrant agent the warrant certificate evidencing the warrants to be exercised with the accompanying exercise notice, appropriately completed, duly signed and delivered, together with cash payment of the exercise price.

 Upon surrender of the warrant certificate, with the exercise notice appropriately completed and duly signed and cash payment of the exercise price, on and subject to the terms and conditions of the warrant, we will deliver or cause to be delivered, to or upon the written order of such holder, the number of whole shares of common stock to which the holder is entitled, which shares may be delivered in book-entry form.
 If an effective registration statement covering the shares issuable upon exercise of the warrants is not available at the time of exercise, a holder may exercise the warrants on a cashless basis, in which case the number of shares issued to the holder shall be calculated as set forth in the warrant.
-If less than all of the warrants evidenced by a warrant certificate are to be exercised, a new warrant certificate will be issued for the remaining number of warrants.
+If less than all of the warrants evidenced by a warrant certificate are to be exercised, a new warrant t certificate will be issued for the remaining number of warrants.